CP1401/Practicals/prac_06/README.md

 run_tests()
 ```

 Did that work?
-If it did, we've successfully written and tested our first function!
+If it did, you have successfully written and tested your first function!
 If that did not work, go back and see what you've missed.

 Note that we did not write a complete program, getting valid user inputs and producing lovely outputs.
 We don't care
 about that yet; we're focused on writing one good function.

-OK, now let's do the next one. **Type this function in** (under the calculate_bmi function), paying attention to how it
+OK, now let's do the next one. **Type the following function in** (under the `calculate_bmi` function), paying attention to how it
 works and is designed.
 Notice also how similar it is to the algorithm.
 Try and write simple and understandable algorithms that match the basic logic without too many extra words or weird
 things... and you'll find it easier to write simple effective code to match :).